andrewglass3/ansible-osx-setup/README.md

 There's a simple shell script in `bin/bootstrap` which will perform the initial steps of:

-1. Installing Xcode
-2. Installing Ansible
+1. Installing Ansible
-3. Fetching required Ansible roles and collections
+2. Fetching required Ansible roles and collections

 And then runs the main playbook `ansible_osx.yml`.